thePlebDev/Farmers-Canada-clone/README.md

-# Webscraping with Java in Jsoup
+# Web scraping with Java in Jsoup

 <!---
 titlePictureSoup